keyunluo/keyunluo-back.github.io/themes/maupassant/README.md

 - menu - Customize your menu of pages here, just follow the format of existied items.
 Don't forget to create corresponding folders inlcuding `index.md` in `source` folder to ensure the pages will correctly display.
 [FontAwesome](http://fontawesome.io) icon fonts have been integrated, and you can choose other icons you like [here](http://fontawesome.io/icons/) and use them according to the instruction.
 - widgets - Choose and arrange the widgets in sidebar here.
 - links - Edit your blogroll here.
+- timeline - Show a timeline of the website by setting `layout: timeline` of a page.
 - Static files - Static files directory, for convenience of CDN usage.
 - Theme version - For automatic refresh of static files on CDN.